ZelCore-io/rates-api/README.md

-# zeltrez-rates-api
+# zelcore-rates-api
-A Restful API that displays currently integrated ZelTreZ coins in exchange Rates
+A Restful API that displays currently integrated ZelCore coins in exchange Rates

 ## Requirements
 Requires node version 6.0 and above